Skip to main content

 If you're not skiing or snowboarding

-Whether you want to go snow-shoeing, climbing, or watch the kids’ first ski lesson, a pedestrian pass lets you go up without skis or a snowboard.
+Whether you want to go snow-shoeing, climbing, or watch your kids’ first ski lesson, a pedestrian pass lets you go up without skis or a snowboard.

 You can get a pedestrian pass for any of the following lifts in Chamonix: